 Stage one of the programme is already available for all new recruits through the policing education qualifications framework (PEQF).
 This was introduced in 2018 in response to a need to modernise the training provided to new recruits.
 It's designed to ensure our new recruits are equipped with the knowledge and skills required to successfully cope with the complexity of policing in the 21st century.
 The PEQF covers seven different entry routes, which include:

 - three routes for constables

 - two routes for police community support officers (PCSOs)

 - one route for detectives

 Evaluations have shown that new student officers enjoy higher confidence, feel better prepared and suffer reduced attrition when compared to people undertaking the previous initial police learning and development programme (IPLDP).

 Stage two of the programme is specifically for first line leaders.
 This include police constables, sergeants, police staff and volunteers who are keen to develop their leadership skills in their current roles, as well as those seeking promotion.

 This stage of the programme is designed to equip all police constables, special constables, sergeants and staff equivalents with the skills they need in their role.
 This is whether they're the first officer on scene at a homicide, taking ownership of a crime scene, leading a complex domestic harassment investigation or anything in between.

 Stage three is targeted at mid-level leaders including inspectors and staff equivalents.
 Stage four includes our current senior leadership development programme (SLDP) for superintendents and senior staff.

-Stage five of the programme consists of our executive leadership programme for chief officers.
-This will replace the police national assessment centre (PNAC) and the strategic command course (SCC).
+Stage five of the programme is our executive leadership programme for chief officers.
+This replaces the police national assessment centre (PNAC) and the strategic command course (SCC).